jmfrancofraiz/jira-time-tracker-plus/README.md

 If you are not familiar with JQL, you can go to Jira and adjust all basic filters.
 Then switch to Advanced mode and just copy generated JQL to this field.

-### Default display by
-Choose between 2 display types.

-### Display by Project
-Enter all your project keys you want to track.

-### Display by Parent Issue
-Enter all Parent Issue keys you want to track.